serglockhart/my-site/README.md

 - [x] Add auto sitemap generation (use gatsby-plugin-sitemap)
 - [x] Add auto page generation (NOT NEEDED - use gatsby-plugin-page-creator)
 - [x] Futher improve site through plugins (use gatsby-plugin-remove-trailing-slashes, NOT NEEDED - gatsby-plugin-nprogress)
+- [x] Optimize to be PWA (use gatsby-plugin-manifest, gatsby-plugin-offline, <noscript>)
 - [ ] Separate CSS per component
 - [ ] Optimize images (use gatsby-image and gatsby-background-image)
 - [ ] Add lazy loading content (at least images)
-- [ ] Optimize to be PWA (use gatsby-plugin-manifest, gatsby-plugin-offline, gatsby-plugin-google-tagmanager, SEO component)
+- [ ] Further improve sit using PWA audit as guide (use gatsby-plugin-google-tagmanager, SEO component)
 - [ ] Add websites to Projects section
 - [ ] Add Dark Mode feature